radioactivedecay/radioactivedecay/paper/paper.md

 # Limitations

 `radioactivedecay` does not model neutronics, so cannot evaluate radioactivity produced from activations or induced fission.
 It does not support external sources of radioactivity input or removal from an inventory over time.
 Caution is required if decaying backwards in time, as this can cause floating-point overflows when computing the exponential terms in \autoref{eq:solution}.

 There are also some limitations associated with the ICRP Publication 107 decay dataset.
 It does not contain data for the radioactivity produced from spontaneous fission decay pathways and the minor decay pathways of some radionuclides.
 More details on limitations are available in the [documentation](https://alexmalins.com/radioactivedecay/overview.html#limitations), @Endo2005, and @Endo2007.

 # Acknowledgements

-We thank Mitsuhiro Itakura, Kazuyuki Sakuma &amp; colleagues in JAEA's Center for Computational Science &amp; Systems for their support for this project, Kenny McKee &amp; Daniel Jewell for helpful suggestions, and Bj&ouml;rn Dahlgren, Anthony Scopatz &amp; Jonathan Morrell for their work on radioactive decay calculation software.
+We thank Mitsuhiro Itakura, Kazuyuki Sakuma, colleagues in JAEA's Center for Computational Science &amp; Systems, &amp; Wolfgang Kerzendorf for their support for this project.
+We thank Kenny McKee, Daniel Jewell &amp; Ezequiel P&aacute;ssaro for helpful suggestions, and Bj&ouml;rn Dahlgren, Anthony Scopatz &amp; Jonathan Morrell for their work on radioactive decay calculation software.
+We also thank the editors and reviewers at the Journal of Open Source software for constructive comments.

 # References